pocomane/brewed-in-the-apocalypse/bita.md

 fast-talk an PC, and you have to roll: tell em what you want em to do, give em a reason

-- On Success the other player have to choise what to do getting a reward when accepting and a penalty when refusing
+- On Success the other player have to choose what to do getting a reward when accepting and a penalty when refusing
-- On Compormise you decided if to offer the reward or the penalty, then the other player choise what to do
+- On compromise you decided if to offer the reward or the penalty, then the other player chooses what to do

-Reward and penalty for the Convice PC move:
+Reward and penalty for the convince PC move:

 - If the other player refuse, the scenarist will __Assign an harm__ to em
 - If the other player accept, then ey can __Add a fortune point__ two times

 ```
 The situation is the same of the __Convince someone NPC__ example, but behind
-the doors there is Anne, tha Alice's character.
+the doors there is Anne, the Alice's character.
 After the roll:

 Scenarist - Ok, with 8 you can decide one consequence of the Alice decision.
 Harm or Fortune points ?